Plugins-Protoarte/symple-shortcodes/README.md

 Symple Shortcodes WordPress Plugin
 =================

-A free shortcodes plugin for WordPress
+A free shortcodes plugin for WordPress: http://www.wpexplorer.com/symple-shortcodes/

 Don't forget to check out the parameters on the wiki page: